sdepold/jquery-rss/README.md

 This plugin can be used to read a RSS feed and transform it into a custom piece of HTML.

+## Support

+Since version 3.4.0 of jquery.rss, users have the chance to support funding future developments and covering the costs for the hosting of jquery.rss' respective server side companion app [feedr](https://github.com/sdepold/feedr).

+Every once in a while supporters will get affiliate links instead of one of the feed's entries.

+If you are not interested in supporting the authors of the plugin, then you can easily opt-out of it by setting the respective
+`support` option.
+See below for further details.

+Thanks in advance!

 ## Installation

 Through npm: